raelbr/console-log-checker/README.md

 We recommend to use this package with husky.

-With **console-log-checker**, wether you try to commit changes with `console.log` in your code, you can expect console-log-checker to warn you and abort the commit
+With **console-log-checker**, whenever you try to commit changes with `console.log` in your code, you can expect console-log-checker to warn you and abort the commit

 ![console.log found in 1 file](console-log-found.png)